zookzook/elixir-mongodb-driver/README.md

 Creating atoms from arbitrary input (such as database documents) is [discouraged](https://elixir-lang.org/getting-started/mix-otp/genserver.html#:~:text=However%2C%20naming%20dynamic,our%20system%20memory!) because atoms are not garbage collected.

 ## Preserve Order
-If the order of the keys are important it is possible to use a different decoder module.
+If the order of the keys is important, it is possible to use a different decoder module.
 The decoder module will preserve the order of the keys by adding an attribute `:order` which contains the list of keys in the original order.
 If you want to change the `:order` key then define a new decoder module: